PauseAI/pauseai-website/src/posts/faq.md

 - On May 30th, the [Safe.ai statement (acknowledging x-risk)](https://www.safe.ai/statement-on-ai-risk) was published.
 This time, including people from OpenAI, Google and Microsoft.

 Signing the statement.
-That's all the AI companies (or some of their directors / employees) have done to push the x-risk narrative.
+That's all the AI companies (or some of their directors/employees) have done to push the x-risk narrative.

 These companies have been very slow to acknowledge x-risk, considering that many of their employees have been aware of it for years.
 So in our view, the AI companies are not pushing the x-risk narrative, they have been reactive to others pushing it, and have waited with their response until it was absolutely necessary.